nickarino/utilities/StockTrading/stock_trading_notes.md

 **Time Interval** - VERY important!
 Which interval (ticks, 2 min, 5 min,..) provides a good balance of high-fidelity, short-term information while smoothing out the variance of micro-fluctuations in the stock that are not indicative of a larger trend.

+In the context of stock trading and technical analysis, the terms "strategy" and "study" have distinct meanings and applications:

+### Strategy
+A **strategy** in trading is a comprehensive plan or method designed to achieve specific financial goals through the buying and selling of securities.
+It includes:

+1. **Entry and Exit Rules**: Defines when to buy or sell a security.
+2. **Risk Management**: Determines the size of the position, stop-loss levels, and how to manage the risk of loss.
+3. **Profit Targets**: Specifies how much profit is aimed to be achieved and when to exit a profitable trade.
+4. **Market Conditions**: Identifies the market conditions under which the strategy is most effective.
+5. **Indicators and Studies**: Often utilizes various technical indicators and studies to make informed decisions.

+Example: A simple moving average crossover strategy where a buy signal is generated when a short-term moving average crosses above a long-term moving average and a sell signal when the opposite occurs.

+### Study
+A **study** in technical analysis refers to a mathematical calculation that is applied to the price, volume, or open interest of a security to help make trading decisions.
+Studies are tools used within a strategy.
+They can be used to identify trends, generate signals, and understand market conditions.
+Common types of studies include:

+1. **Indicators**: Such as moving averages, Relative Strength Index (RSI), Moving Average Convergence Divergence (MACD), Bollinger Bands, etc.
+2. **Overlays**: Indicators that are plotted on the price chart (e.g., moving averages).
+3. **Oscillators**: Indicators that oscillate between a fixed range (e.g., RSI, Stochastic Oscillator).
+4. **Statistical Analysis**: Tools like regression lines or standard deviation channels.

+Example: The RSI study, which measures the speed and change of price movements, helping traders identify overbought or oversold conditions.

+### Key Differences

+1. **Purpose**:
+   - **Strategy**: Provides a complete trading framework including when to enter and exit trades, and how to manage risk.
+   - **Study**: Provides specific insights into market conditions and price movements, often forming part of the decision-making process in a strategy.

+2. **Components**:
+   - **Strategy**: Combines multiple elements such as studies, risk management rules, and market conditions into a unified plan.
+   - **Study**: Is a standalone analytical tool or indicator used to interpret market data.

+3. **Application**:
+   - **Strategy**: Directly used to execute trades based on predefined rules.
+   - **Study**: Used to inform and guide the development of trading strategies by analyzing historical and current market data.

+### Practical Use

+- **Developing a Strategy**: A trader might use multiple studies to create a robust trading strategy.
+For example, combining MACD and Bollinger Bands to develop rules for entering and exiting trades.
+- **Applying a Study**: A trader might apply the RSI study to a stock chart to determine whether the stock is overbought or oversold and use this information as part of their broader strategy.

+In summary, a trading strategy is a comprehensive plan that uses various studies (indicators and tools) to make trading decisions, while a study is an individual analytical tool used to understand and interpret market data.

 ## Tradeable Entities that are created from the underlying stock

 - There are OTC (over-the-counter) and ETF (exchange-traded-funds)